Consumer edition active

 A number of circumstances and coexisting disorders appear to increase the risk of a substance use disorder.
 For example,

-• People who are sad, emotionally distressed, or socially alienated may find temporary relief from drug use, which can lead to increased use and sometimes to a substance use disorder.
+• People who are sad, emotionally distressed, socially alienated, or have insecure emotional attachments may find temporary relief from drug use, which can lead to increased use and sometimes to a substance use disorder.

-• People with other, unrelated mental health disorders such as anxiety or depression are at increased risk of developing a substance use disorder.
-(Doctors use the term "dual diagnosis" to refer to people who have both a mental health disorder and a substance use disorder.)
+• People with other, unrelated mental health disorders such as anxiety, depression, schizophrenia, attention-deficit disorder, and personality disorders are at increased risk of developing a substance use disorder.
+(People who have both a mental health disorder and a substance use disorder are said to have a "dual diagnosis.")

 • People with chronic pain often require opioid drugs for relief.
 Some of these people later develop a substance use disorder.